Sam Cooke: Personal life

 Cooke was married twice.
-His first marriage was to singer-dancer Dolores Elizabeth Milligan Cook, who took the stage name "Dee Dee Mohawk" in 1953; they divorced in 1958.
-She was killed in an auto collision in Fresno, California in 1959.
-Although he and Dolores were divorced, Cooke paid for his ex-wife's funeral expenses.
-She was survived by her son Joey.
+His first marriage was to singer-dancer Dolores Elizabeth Milligan Cooke, who took the stage name "Dee Dee Mohawk" in 1953; they divorced in 1958.
+She was killed in an auto collision in Fresno, California, in 1959.
+Although Cooke and Milligan were divorced, he paid for his ex-wife's funeral expenses.

-In 1958, Cooke married his second wife, Barbara Campbell (1935–2021), in Chicago.
+In 1958 Cooke married his second wife, Barbara Campbell (1935–2021), in Chicago.
 His father performed the ceremony.
-They had three children, Linda (b.
+They had three children: Linda (b.
 1953), Tracy (b.
 1960), and Vincent (1961–1963), who drowned in the family swimming pool.
-Less than three months after Cooke's death, his widow, Barbara, married his friend Bobby Womack.
-Barbara and Womack divorced after she discovered Womack was having an affair with Cooke's 17-year-old daughter Linda.
-Linda married Womack's brother, Cecil Womack and they became the duo Womack & Womack.

 Cooke also fathered at least three other children out of wedlock.
-In 1958, a woman in Philadelphia, Connie Bolling, claimed Cooke was the father of her son.
+In 1958, a woman in Philadelphia, Connie Bolling, said Cooke was the father of her son.
 Cooke paid her an estimated $5,000 settlement out of court.

-In November 1958, Cooke was involved in a car accident en route from St. Louis to Greenville.
+In November 1958, Cooke was involved in a car crash en route from St. Louis to Greenville, Mississippi.
 His chauffeur Edward Cunningham was killed, while Cooke, guitarist Cliff White, and singer Lou Rawls were hospitalized.